Today marks International Women’s Day | News.az

 Today marks International Women’s Day

-International Women's Day (IWD), originally called International Working Women's Day, is celebrated on March 8 every year, APA reports.
+International Women's Day (IWD), originally called International Working Women's Day, is celebrated on March 8 every year.

-In August 1910, an International Women's Conference was organized to precede the general meeting of the Socialist Second International in Copenhagen, Denmark.
+In August 1910, an International Women's Conference was organized to precede the general meeting of the Socialist Second International in Copenhagen, Denmark, APA reports.

 A woman named Clara Zetkin (Leader of the ’Women’s Office’ for the Social Democratic Party in Germany) tabled the idea of an International Women’s Day.
 She proposed that every year in every country there should be a celebration on the same day - a Women’s Day - to press for their demands.